mph-/lcapy/doc/internals.rst

 additional symbols defined when creating other objects, such as V or C.  Symbol names are converted into a canonical format, V1 -> V_1.

-sympy defines symbols Q, C, O, S, I, N, E.  It also consider E1 as the generalized exponential integral function.
+SymPy defines symbols Q, C, O, S, I, N, E.  It also consider E1 as the generalized exponential integral function.
 Thus sympify(5 * E1) fails.

-Assumptions are useful for sympy to simplify expressions.
+Assumptions are useful for SymPy to simplify expressions.
 For example, knowing that a symbol is real or real and positive.

 Perhaps symbols cannot be complex or negative?
 Complex expressions